pianomanx/PGBlitz.com/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: This template is for submitting bug reports ONLY.
-For support questions go to pgblitz.com forums and/or join the Plexguide Discord for real time help/support.
+For support questions go to pgblitz.com forums and/or join the PGBlitz Discord for real time help/support.

 ---